-Can electric inboard engines fully replace marine diesels for cruising boats?
+Can electric inboard boat motors fully replace marine diesels for cruising boats?
 It's complicated, as Jake Kavanagh reports

 Just a few years ago there were perhaps half-a-dozen manufacturers making electric outboards.
 Now there are nearly 40.
-We covered electric outboard engines in detail last month; here we look at the latest tech for inboard electric solutions – and the remaining unsolved issues – for a hybrid or ‘electric-only’ conversion.
+We covered electric outboard engines in detail last month; here we look at the latest tech for electric inboard boat motors – and the remaining unsolved issues – for a hybrid or ‘electric-only’ conversion.

 There is also the possibility of installing a DIY electric inboard, relatively inexpensively, from equipment used in other sectors.
 The fork-lift industry, for example, often has a surplus of new and used DC motors that can be easily converted to marine applications.